Precisely controlled colloids: A playground for path-wise non-equilibrium physics: Acknowledgements

 \section{Acknowledgements}

-Financial support from the European Research Council (ERC) under the European Union’s Horizon Europe research and innovation program (grant agreement No 101086182 to AG) is gratefully acknowledged.
-This work is dedicated to the memory of our friend, mentor, and colleague, Stefan U. Egelhaaf. \\
+Financial support from the European Research Council (ERC) under the European Union’s Horizon Europe research and innovation program (grant agreement No 101086182 to AG) and from the Deutsche Forschungsgemeinschaft (DFG), project number 459399860 (to SUE and MAES), is gratefully acknowledged.
+This work is dedicated to the memory of our friend, mentor and colleague, Stefan U. Egelhaaf. \\